jcfinnerup/anything-toolkit/README.md

 #### CMS
 - https://prismic.io/ - Really nice and simply headless cms with free pricing options

 #### Legal
 - https://metomic.io/ - Great tool for handling cookie consent.
 It's a bit fiddly trying to rescan your website when you add a new script, but other than that it's nice

+#### Assets
+- https://undraw.co/illustrations - Cool free graphics for most things if you like the design language